segmentio/segment-docs/src/privacy/user-deletion-and-suppression.md

 To create a suppression regulation and add a `userId` to this list, click **Suppress New User**, and enter the `userId` in the field that appears.
 Then click **Request Suppression**.

 Segment creates a `SUPPRESS` regulation, and adds the `userId` to your suppression list within 24 hours.
-But the suppression request can take up to 30 days to process.
+Note that the suppression request can take up to 30 days to process.

 ### Remove a user from the suppression list